tmacoin/tma/README.md

 Please check message board at https://cointma.org for more information.

 June 16, 2019: latest release is 0.0.8.
 Removed certain changes that caused instability.
-To upgrade from release 0.0.7 just replace tma.jar and restart the app.
+To upgrade from release 0.0.7 just:
+      1) Shutdown your instance by executing the shutdown script or File|Exit menu
+      2) Download/replace tma.jar
+      3) Restart the app by executing tma.* script

 May 14, 2019: Release 0.0.7.
 New algorithm to achive consensus between shards.
 To upgrade from release 0.0.6 just replace tma.jar and restart the app.